debiki/talkyard/docs/about-the-talkyard-images.md

 https://github.com/GUI/lua-resty-auto-ssl (currently one
 needs to run LetsEncryp's `certbot` manually).

-Nginx serves uploaded files directly from the file system, and quickly replies to requests for Javascript and CSS, because caches in-memory.
+Nginx serves uploaded files and transpiled Javascript and CSS directly from the file system.
 Also does some request rate limiting.
 And outgoing bandwith limiting, see `images/web/ed-lua/lua-limit-bandwidth`, to reduce? elliminate? the risk that you get a surprise bill from your cloud provider for high bandwidth costs.